Carousel Structured Data can indeed transform your search results from a boring blue link to a rich result with visually-striking elements.

 In some cases, Google Search may display your rich result inside a carousel even if the page does not include structured data for a list: for example, a recipe might appear in a recipes carousel of results from many different websites.

-This is a really cool way to implement in your ecommerce website that sells movies, recipes, books, men’s and women’s accessories, cars, toys, and many more.
+This is a cool way to implement in your ecommerce website that sells movies, recipes, books, men’s and women’s accessories, cars, toys, and many more.

 Guidelines on Implementing Carousel Structured Data: